If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

 5. Disliking your new reality as an independent person

 Because as long I would stay feeling unhappy with my new situation, I would keep holding on to my past.
 But the sooner I would start to view positively on life, I would be able to let go of the past and move on with my life.
-Which bring us to the next step, doing things that can reduce how long it will take to get over your ex.
+This brings us to the next step, doing things that can reduce how long it will take to get over your ex.

 6 ways to speed up your recovery

-After you made sure you don't engage in any activity that might make your recovery take longer than absolutely necessary it's time to focus on doing the things that will help you to move on faster.
+After you made sure you don’t engage in any activity that might make your recovery take longer than necessary it’s time to focus on doing the things that will help you to move on faster.